keystonejs/keystone/docs/pages/docs/config/lists.md

 - You cannot have relationships (`ref: 'Settings'`), if `Settings` is a list with `isSingleton` set
 - You can however, have relationship fields in the `Settings` list, like normal

+Try out our [Singleton Example](https://github.com/keystonejs/keystone/blob/main/examples/singleton/schema.ts) to see it in action.

 ## Related resources

 {% related-content %}